wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datadepot.md

 * **My Data**: Private directory for your data.
+* **HPC Work**: Work directory on TACC HPC machines for use with Jupyter.
 * **My Projects**: Data to be curated and published must be in this directory.
-Also has group access that you control.
+Also has group access that you control.\
+* **Shared with Me**: DEPRECATED.
+Legacy directory we are no longer utilizing, but some very early users may have data.
 * **Box.com**: Access to your Box files for copying to DesignSafe.
 * **Dropbox.com**: Access to your Dropbox for copying to DesignSafe.
 * **Google Drive**: Access to your Google Drive files for copying to DesignSafe.
 * **Published**: Curated data/projects with DOI's.
+* **Published (NEES)**: Curated data/projects from NEES program that ran from 1999 - 2015.
 * **Community Data**: Non-curated user-contributed data.

 ### [Browsing, Upload, and Download](#browsing) { #browsing }